Laura Spoya

-Laura Vivian Spoya Solano (born July 25, 1991) is a Peruvian tv host, model and beauty pageant titleholder who won her home country's beauty national title of Miss Peru 2015.
+Laura Vivian Spoya Solano (born July 25, 1991) is a Peruvian TV host, model and beauty pageant titleholder who won her home country's beauty national title of Miss Peru 2015.
 She represented Peru at the Miss Universe 2015 pageant.

 Personal life

 Spoya was born and raised in the Peruvian capital.
-She is a tv host and model in Peru.
 She won the Miss International Peru 2010 pageant on April 24, 2010.
 She represented Peru in the 2010 Miss International pageant that was held in Chengdu, China in October 2010, where she placed among Top 15 semifinalists at the age of 18.
 Later that year, she competed in the Reina Mundial del Banano 2010 pageant in Machala, Ecuador.
 She placed again, and ended up finishing 1st runner-up with the title of "Virreina Mundial del Banano."